 - Google Scholar is increasingly comprehensive, easy to search and offers citation links (see section on the Internet below for tips on how best to use it).
 But see warning below in Academic Journals section.

 - The Bibliography of British and Irish History (BREPOLIS) is a searchable online catalogue of writings on British and Irish history that includes details of around 400,000 books and journal articles.

 - History Online is a mine of information about the discipline including details of UK academics, theses, books and journals, and funding opportunities

 - An even larger bibliographical database, covering all fields of enquiry, is Mimas’s Web of Science.
 This covers the period since 1900.
 It too has the ability to link to works that have cited the piece in question.

 - For postgraduates,Index to Theses, History Online’s Index of Theses, and the British Library’s EThos Electronic Theses Online Service [UK] will be of interest.
 The latter indexes over 250,000 theses and offers free online access to those already digitised, plus somewhat slow and expensive digitisation of other theses (basically, the first person to request digitisation of a thesis is the one who bears the cost, thereafter it’s free).

-These are getting very dated now, but I do still use them occasionally as they are well-organised.
+These are now very dated, but I do still use them occasionally as they are well-organised.